NguyenTienKhoa2004/Smart_Room_Booking/README.md

 A real-time, high-concurrency room booking solution built with Node.js, TypeScript, PostgreSQL, and Redis.
 This system is designed to handle complex booking logic, prevent double-bookings through distributed locking, and provide a seamless experience for both admins and users.

+The system has a user-friendly UI which enhance user experience.
+Features include:
+- Real-time booking status updates
+- Easy-to-use interface for booking and canceling rooms.
+- Confirmation email when booking a room.
+- Reminder email will be sent before 15 minutes of the booking.
+- Filtering room base on multiple criteria.
+- Admin can manage users, rooms, and bookings.
+- Admin can attach image for each room.
+- Admin can ban user.

 ---

 ## Key Features